 “Highway Pilot” â€“ the technological brain of the Future Truck 2025

 Daimler Trucks demonstrated the capabilities of the Future Truck 2025 in July 2014 by driving autonomously at speeds of up to 80Â km/h in realistic traffic situations on a section of the A14 motorway in Magdeburg, Germany.
 The Future Truck 2025 does not need to be daisy-chained to other vehicles.
 Either it does not need to be part of a platoon.
 Radar sensors and camera technology enable the Future Truck 2025 to drive autonomously, independently of other vehicles or central control stations.
 Networking with other trucks or passenger cars extends its abilities further, but is not necessary for autonomous driving.
-All this impressive technology is brought together by Mercedes-Benz in the highly intelligent Highway Pilot system, which resembles the autopilot system on an aircraft.
+All this impressive technology is brought together by Mercedes-Benz in the highly intelligent Highway Pilot system and great truck seats, which resembles the autopilot system on an aircraft.

 All sensors on board the Future Truck 2025 are networked and, through a process of data fusion in the central computer, provide a complete image of the surroundings.
 All moving and stationary objects in the truck’s vicinity are registered.
 The sensor and camera technology is active from standstill to the legally permitted maximum speed for trucks.
 By intervening in the steering, it automatically keeps the truck safely in the centre of its lane.
 The system also includes a three-dimensional digital map, as is already currently used for the assistance system Predictive Powertrain Control (PPC).
 This means that the truck is always fully aware of the road’s course and topography, with a resulting positive effect on fuel consumption.